boris-dimitrov/dedup/README.md

 # usage

-This is a bandaid for sorely missing Mac OS functionality.
 Each application requires truly careful review and manual adjustments to the code to minimize the possiblity of harming important files.